NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 from omni.kit.viewport.utility import get_active_viewport_window
   ```

-Now that you've imported the viewport library, begin adding to the `MyExtension`class.
+Now that you've imported the viewport utility library, begin adding to the `MyExtension` class.

 ## Step 2.3: Get the activate viewport window